Daniel-Wu-1/tron_vanity_address_generation/README.en.md

 # TRON Vanity Address Generator (CUDA + CPU Full-Speed Version)

 In real tests, the current efficiency is the highest (RTX3060 one hundred million attempts/second, 6A-style addresses come out in seconds).
 Comparisons are welcome.
 The code structure is listed.
 It is completely free, purely open source, and not encrypted (including the CUDA computing unit; unlike some people's released software that also carries encrypted backend files, I will not name names here).
-The software code and operating principles are public, so you can audit/Fork/modify it yourself, and you can also apply to the author for authorization, if you have time ^^
+The software code and operating principles are public, so you can audit/Fork/modify it yourself, and if you got time you can also apply to the author for authorization  ^^

 If you want to distribute it, please download the code yourself, audit/modify it, and then package it.
 The required dependencies are listed below.